Adult Protective Services Purpose:

 Adults sometimes live or behave in ways that are unhealthy or unsafe.
 These behaviors may pose a danger to the individual or to others.
 The Jackson County Department of Health and Human Services Aging and Disability Resource Center (ADRC) receives calls of concern regarding these vulnerable adults age eighteen years and older.
 Referrals concerning potential abuse, neglect and or self-neglect of vulnerable adults may be forwarded to the Adult Protective Services unit for further investigation to offer additional protection and services as needed.
+Adults who are competent have the right to refuse investigation and any recommended services regardless of the opinion of professionals, family, friends, and others.
+Every action taken by Adult Protective Services must balance the duty to protect the safety of the vulnerable adult with the adult’s right to self-determination.
+Adults have the right to make decisions that do not conform with societal norms as long as these decisions do not harm others.
 For adults who are found to lack cognitive capacity and/or may be a danger to themselves or others, Adult Protective Services may offer legal interventions as deemed necessary.
 These interventions may result in a healthier and safer existence for the individual and other citizens.

 Ways to Report Abuse, Neglect, and Financial Exploitation to Adult Protective Services: